mrsobakin/dpimyass/README.md

 ```

 ## Troubleshooting 🪛
-You might encounter a problem when trying to use VPN over dpimyass hosted on the same machine.
+You might encounter a problem when trying to use VPN over DPIMyAss hosted on the same machine.
 To fix this, you have to add an entry to a routing table with the endpoint IP bypassing your VPN.
 Here are a few examples of how to do this:

+### Wireguard-specific solution

+If your downstream address falls inside the ips listed in wireguard's `AllowedIPs`, the packets DPIMyAss sends will be routed over VPN too, and thus they will be stuck in a network loop.

+The simplest way to fix this is to exclude your downstream endpoint ip address from the wireguard's `AllowedIPs`.
+This can be done with any wireguard allowed ips calculator, for example with [this one](https://www.procustodibus.com/blog/2021/03/wireguard-allowedips-calculator/).

 ### Windows
 1. Disable your VPN.